jpsaviello/coalfire/README.md

 # Note on S3 Buckets

-erraform AWS Provider is upgraded to version 4.0.0 which is published on 10 February 2022.
+Terraform AWS Provider is upgraded to version 4.0.0 which is published on 10 February 2022.

 Major changes in the release include: